ShivamS136/hybrid-app-comparison/README.md

 ---

 ## Articles <a name="articles"></a>
-For this research I've read some articles, which can be found [here](https://github.com/ShivamS136/hybrid-app-comparison/blob/main/articles.md).
+For this research, I've read some articles, which can be found [here](https://github.com/ShivamS136/hybrid-app-comparison/blob/main/articles.md).
 You can also have a look at them.

+---

+## How to Contribute to this <a name="htctt"></a>
+You can simply create your valuable pull request to [this Github repo](https://github.com/ShivamS136/hybrid-app-comparison) with an optional [issue](https://github.com/ShivamS136/hybrid-app-comparison/issues) having the detail of the changes, I'll merge them and modify [this article](https://dev.to/shivams136/hybrid-app-development-comparison-among-react-native-ionic-and-flutter-1lb) as well.

+You can start a [discussion](https://github.com/ShivamS136/hybrid-app-comparison/discussions) as well to discuss with other community members.